end2endzone/bin2cpp/README.md

 The generated functions that reads and extracts the embedded content does not rely on external libraries so you don't need to setup your projects to use any third party library to start using bin2cpp.
 All your embedded data can be accessed right away.

+# Features #

+The main features of the project are:

+* Easily converts small files as C++ source code for embedding into a C++ executable.
+* Content extraction supported by a unique function call for each embedded file.
+* Supports a multiple embedded files at once.
+* Makes it harder for resource hacker to modify or steal the embedded files.
+* No third party libraries required for retrieving the data of the embedded files.

 ## Use cases ##

 The following list shows situations where bin2cpp is useful:

 * Embedding default configuration files if none are provided.
 * Embedding GLSL shaders into the executable.
-* Embedding text or XML databases (gui layout, names, language dictionaries
+* Embedding text or XML databases (gui layout, names, dictionaries or localization strings)
 * A portable alternative to C++11 raw string literals.
 * Prevent stealing copyrighted resources.
 * Embedding images/icons/sounds for a GUI application.
 The application executable can be shipped/copied as a single file.